pili2026/talentLabs_assignment_deploy/README.md

-# TalentLabs Assignment – Deploy Repository
+# Job Platform – Deploy Repository

-This repository serves as the unified deployment layer for the TalentLabs Full Stack Assignment.
+This repository serves as the unified deployment layer for the Job Platform Full Stack Project.
 It integrates the **frontend (Vue 3)** and **backend (Django)** applications using Docker Compose, ensuring reproducible and portable development environments.

 ## Project Structure